 Difference in Texture

-My thought: Colby really doesn’t do well as an aged cheese and should best be enjoyed young.
+My opinion: Colby really doesn’t do well as an aged cheese and should best be enjoyed young.
 Real Colby connoisseurs might say the younger the better.

 Difference in Color